-Miawpukek First Nation Reserve offers access to the Miawpukek Reserve for vehicle and other product deliveries and a tax exemption service guided by Canada Revenue Agency (CRA) for members of the newly formed Qalipu First Nation Indian Band and other Status Indians.
-The process through Miawpukek is entirely monitored by the CRA and hard copies of each delivery made to Miawpukek are forwarded directly to the CRA.
+Miawpukek First Nation Reserve offers access to the Miawpukek Reserve for vehicle and other product deliveries and a tax exemption service guided by the Canada Revenue Agency (CRA) for members of the newly formed Qalipu First Nation Indian Band and other Status Indians.
+The process through Miawpukek is entirely monitored by the CRA, and hard copies of each delivery made to Miawpukek are forwarded directly to the CRA.
 Miawpukek is also subjected to random audits by the CRA and files are to be made ready for inspection upon immediate request by the CRA as well.

 There are several steps that need to be followed and completed in order to meet the guidelines set by the CRA;

 - The individual purchasing must be a member the Qalipu Indian Band or other Federally recognized Indian Band and hold a valid Aboriginal Affairs and Northern Development Canada (AANDC) status card with a 10 digit identification number.
 The valid status card examples are viewable below and at AANDC’s website.

 - When purchasing a vehicle or any large ticket item, the company from which the item is being purchased must forward a copy of the Bill of Sale and a copy of the individual’s Status card to the Miawpukek Band office before they arrive on the reserve,

 - An appointed agent/driver from the company/dealership must accompany the purchaser to Miawpukek and take ownership of the item on Reserve Land,